lemonlime4/expr/README.md

 Install the Cargo package manager and run `cargo run` in the repo's top level (`expr/`).

+Drag to move and scroll to zoom.
+You can adjust scroll sensitivity on the last line of `src/calculator.rs`.

 Edit `input.txt` and save to reload.

 Press shift to toggle debug view of the functions.